JamesO2x/py-music-counter/README.md

 If each song lasts 6 seconds then it should take approximately 13,074.5 years To play all the songs.

-i created a quick spreadsheet that can calculate BPM to time.
-We may want to speed up the tempofor more reasonable time.
+I created a quick spreadsheet that can calculate BPM to time.
+We may want to speed up the tempo for more reasonable time.

 > https://docs.google.com/spreadsheets/d/1Zich5buTHKERQqeG-9cb3nWS4Sagg-b5BmL7msvlaKU/edit?usp=sharing